Super Bowl XXXIII: Atlanta Falcons

 The Falcons advanced to their first Super Bowl in franchise history.
 Like the Broncos, they finished the 1998 regular season with a 14–2 record, including wins in each of their last nine games.
-Unlike the Broncos, Atlanta's success in 1998 was very surprising to many because they had a 7–9 record in the previous season and a 3–13 record the year before that.
+Unlike the Broncos, the Falcons' success in 1998 was very surprising to many because they had a 7–9 record in the previous season and a 3–13 record the year before that.
 In fact, the franchise recorded just four non-losing seasons in the nineteen years prior to 1998, and just two in its previous fifteen.

 The Falcons' fortunes began to improve after Dan Reeves became their head coach in 1997.
 During Reeves' first season with Atlanta, they finished the season 6–2, after starting out 1–7, to compile a 7–9 record overall.
-Reeves was Denver's head coach from 1981 to 1992, leading the Elway-led Broncos to Super Bowls XXI, XXII, and XXIV.
+Reeves was the Broncos' head coach from 1981 to 1992, leading the Elway-led Broncos to Super Bowls XXI, XXII, and XXIV.
 However Elway and the Broncos lost all three, including a 55–10 loss to the San Francisco 49ers in Super Bowl XXIV.
 Reeves was in constant conflict with his coaching staff and some of his players for the three ensuing seasons.
-He left Denver in 1993 and spent four seasons as the head coach of the New York Giants before joining the Falcons.
+The Broncos fired Reeves after the 1992 season and Reeves spent four seasons as the head coach of the New York Giants before joining the Falcons.

-Pro Bowl quarterback Chris Chandler led Atlanta's offense extremely well, throwing for 3,154 yards and 25 touchdowns with just 12 interceptions, while also rushing for 121 yards and 2 touchdowns.
+Pro Bowl quarterback Chris Chandler led the Falcons' offense extremely well, throwing for 3,154 yards and 25 touchdowns with just 12 interceptions, while also rushing for 121 yards and 2 touchdowns.
 Backup quarterback Steve DeBerg (who was Reeves' quarterbacks coach with the Giants in 1995 and 1996) had come out of retirement as a player after 5 years and played in place of an injured Chandler in the October 25 game against the New York Jets.
 Wide receivers Tony Martin and Terance Mathis provided the team with a superb deep threat, each recording over 60 receptions and 1,100 receiving yards, while also combining for 17 touchdowns.
 Tight end O.J.
 Santiago added 27 receptions for 428 yards and 5 scores.
 However, the biggest threat on offense was Pro Bowl running back Jamal Anderson, who rushed for 1,846 yards, caught 27 passes for 319 yards, and scored 16 total touchdowns.
 Rookie wide receiver Tim Dwight gave the team a great special teams attack, gaining a total of 1,236 yards and scoring a touchdown on kickoff and punt returns.